OVER THE TOP TRAIL RACE

 Here is a link to the start: Centennial Park

-Parking & Carpooling: Please follow the direction on signage and park in legitimate parking spaces.
+Parking & Carpooling: Please follow the direction signs and park in legitimate parking spaces.
 We have to ensure adequate egress for emergency vehicles if necessary.
 Please do not try to park at Centennial Park.
 Please do not park on Idaho Street or Grant Avenue.
 Parking is limited so please make arrangements to carpool if possible.

 Parking Option A: Park at Rainey Park on South Arthur Avenue and walk across the footbridge to Centennial Park.